dndg/opta-tutorials/tutorials/CodesysOpta7MReaderTCPTutorial/content.md

 All other parameters can remain at their default values.

-Note that the starting address is set to `2` because the first two addresses are occupied by Holding Registers.
-Also, the CODESYS configurator starts counting addresses from `0`.
+The CODESYS configurator starts counting addresses from `0`.
+We chose to start the Holding Registers at address `0` and the Input Registers at address `2` in our tutorial solely to avoid confusion.
+In reality, Holding Registers and Input Registers belong to separate address spaces, so both can freely start at `0`.

 ![Set Ethernet Modbus](assets/en/10-set-ethernet-modbus.png)